Glyn Jones (Welsh writer): Relations with Dylan Thomas

-In 1934 Jones wrote to Dylan Thomas, after reading his poem The Woman Speaks, which had been published in The Adelphi.
-Both men were relative unknown in that period, but the correspondence led to a long-lasting friendship between the two.
+In 1934 Jones wrote to Dylan Thomas after reading his poem The Woman Speaks, which had been published in The Adelphi.
+Both men were relatively unknown in that period, but the correspondence led to a long-lasting friendship between the two.
 They met at Whitsun 1934.
-Jones, who had a car, drove the two of them to Laugharne; and Thomas later described Jones to his girlfriend, Pamela Hansford Johnson, as "a nice, handsome young man with no vices".
+Jones, who had a car, drove the two of them to Laugharne; Thomas later described Jones to his girlfriend, Pamela Hansford Johnson, as "a nice, handsome young man with no vices".

 Later that year, the two men met again, this time to visit fellow poet Caradoc Evans.
 After the visit, while the men shared a hotel room, Jones recalled the tale of Welsh eccentric Dr. William Price, who cremated his young son without official permission after the child's death.
 Thomas later turned the tale into the story "The Burning Baby".
 The next year, Thomas invited Jones to London.
-Amongst the artists of London, Jones found that Thomas would change his viewpoint to suit the group of people he was talking to, a trait that made Jones uneasy.
+Jones found that Thomas, when amongst the artists of London, would change his viewpoint to suit the group of people he was talking to – a trait that made Jones uneasy.

-As Thomas grew in fame, he and Jones saw less of each other, but in December 1949, Jones was to interview his old friend for a BBC radio programme, How I Write.
+As Thomas grew in fame, he and Jones saw less of each other, but in December 1949, Jones was asked to interview his old friend for a BBC radio programme, How I Write.
 Jones travelled to Laugharne to meet Thomas at his home, the Boathouse.
-Jones was shocked at how much his friend had changed, with his face bloated and pale, symptoms of years of heavy drinking.
-They discussed what they would say in the broadcast, but a few days before Christmas, the producers received a call from Thomas' wife, saying that he was ill with "broken ribs", and the interview never took place.
+Jones was shocked at how much Thomas had changed, with his face bloated and pale from years of heavy drinking.
+They spent some time planning what the broadcast should include, but a few days before Christmas, the producers received a call from Thomas' wife, saying that he was ill with "broken ribs", and the interview never took place.